canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     ``source``
-        (*required*) The file or directory to copy from the gadget snap into the filesystem, relative to the gadget snap's root directory.
+        (*required*) The file or directory to copy from the gadget snap into the file system, relative to the gadget snap's root directory.
 End the path with a slash to indicate a recursive directory copy.
     ``target``
         (*required*) The location to copy the source into, relative to the file system's root.
 If ``source`` is a file and target ends in a slash, a directory is created.
-    ``unpack``
-        (*optional*) When true, the ``source`` must be a tarball, which will be decompressed and extracted from the source into the target.
-The unpacking algorithm will be inferred from the ``source`` file name.

     or